Nood24/MIDI-Real-Time/index.md

     QApplication a(argc, argv);

     MainWindow window;
     window.showMaximized();
     window.show();

     VirtualHardwareController *virtualHardware = new VirtualHardwareController();
     Controller *MidiController = new Controller(virtualHardware,&window);
     std::thread t1(&Controller::run, std::ref(MidiController));

     a.exec();
     MidiController->free_current_dance();
+    delete MidiController->midiin;
-    delete MidiController;
+    delete MidiController->midiout;
     delete virtualHardware;
 }
-}

 ```

 main.cpp does the following:
-1. Creates the Qt front end my calling MainWindow w.
+1. Creates the Qt front end my calling MainWindow window.
 Mainwindow being defined in mainwindow.cpp.
 1. Creates a virtualHardware object.
-This object contains system state information such as.
-If a song is playing and which song is playing.
+This object contains system state information such as if a song is playing and which song is playing.
 1. Creates a MidiController object which is defined in controller.cpp.
 This is the object which is responsible for receiving inputs from accordion midi, maintaining system state, interfacing with the user through command line controlling the objects responsible for playing a song.